 I used the same Mission Carb Balance tortillas I used in my black bean quesadillas and bacon ranch ground chicken quesadillas.
 You may need to adjust your nutrition facts if you use another type of tortilla.
 I’ve included the nutrition facts for the air fryer jerk chicken and jalapeño mixture on its own in the recipe card below.

-If you need some help handling a mango, check out my chipotle bbq ground chicken tacos recipe that are served with a mango salsa.
+If you need some help handling a mango, check out my chipotle bbq ground chicken tacos or air fryer chicken tacos recipes that are served with a mango salsa.
 I included some tips and a video for working with mango.

 And while the original Brushfire taco calls for mango only, I would recommend checking out my jerk pork tenderloin tacos with pineapple salsa.
 That salsa would be great with these tacos!